the-avid-engineer/InfrastructureCli/README.md

 ---

+### RegionAttributes

+This is a dictionary, where the key is the cloud-provider specific region string, and the value is a dictionary, where the key is any string and the value is any valid JSON.
+More on this in the Template File Extensions.
+These attributes _only apply_ to the configuration in which they are defined.

+#### AWS CloudFormation

+For AWS CloudFormation, example keys include:
+- `"us-east-1"`
+- `"us-east-2"`

+---

 ### Attributes

-This is a dictionary, where the key is a string and the value is any valid JSON.
+This is a dictionary, where the key is any string and the value is any valid JSON.
 More on this in the Template File Extensions.
+These attributes _only apply_ to the configuration in which they are defined.

 ---